mintlu8/bevy_stat_query/README.md

 ## Traits

-Qualifier is usually a bitflags implementing `QualifierFlag`, Stat is usually an enum deriving `Stat`.
+Qualifier is usually a bitflags implementing `Qualifier`, Stat is usually an enum deriving `Stat`.

-An app usually has a single `QualifierFlag` but multiple `Stat` implementors, since each `Stat` can associate to a different type.
+An app usually has a single `Qualifier` but multiple `Stat` implementors, since each `Stat` can associate to a different type.
 For example `strength` and `magic` can be a `i32`, `hp` can be a `f32`, `is_dragon` can be a `bool` etc.